AlexGranberg/irrigation_system_ESP/README.md

 ## Usage
 1. Build the project by compiling the source files.
 Ensure that you have the ESP32 toolchain installed and configured.

-2. Flash the compiled code onto your ESP32 microcontroller.

-3. Set your WiFi credentials and ThingSpeak API key in the appropriate sections of the code.
+2. Set your WiFi credentials and ThingSpeak API key in the appropriate sections of the code.

-4. Upload the code to your ESP32.
+3. Upload the code to your ESP32.

-5. Power on the system and monitor the OLED display to view real-time data and system status.
+4. Power on the system and monitor the OLED display to view real-time data and system status.

-6. (Optional) Execute the unit tests using Catch2 to ensure the reliability of the code.
+5. (Optional) Execute the unit tests using Catch2 to ensure the reliability of the code.

 ## Acknowledgments
 This Automatic Watering System project is beeing developed by Alexander Granberg.